 "It's a calendaro," said the woman behind the bar.
 She explained it was a private celebratory parade people give for weddings and other occasions.

-A man had an apparatus set up in the middle of the street, and as we watched, he shot off another bottle rock.
+A man had an apparatus set up in the middle of the street, and as we watched, he shot off another bottle rocket.
 The sparks glowed orange in the dark, the streets here being far more poorly lit than streets in the United States.
 The music grew louder, and in the darkness we could see huge fantastic shapes floating toward us.